Why Nitro Module?

 • Minimal serialization (C++ structs → JS objects)

-React Native Nitro Geolocation now provides a modern React-friendly layer on top of the JSI architecture:
+React Native Nitro Geolocation now provides a React-friendly layer on top of the JSI architecture:

 • TanStack Query-inspired: Familiar patterns for React developers